-We can't wait for all of our Spring flowers to burst into action, during the autumn our garden team planted hundreds of new bulbs ready to welcome our visitors back for the new season.
+We can't wait for all of our flowers to burst into action, during the autumn our garden team planted hundreds of new bulbs ready to Spring into action.

 Embrace the spring landscape and explore parts of Kedleston you've never been before.
-Walk among the bluebells and enjoy the great outdoors.
+Walk among the bluebells, watch the birds and enjoy the great outdoors.

 After a winter slumber, Calke’s gardens are beginning to bloom for the spring.
 Watch the gardeners at work and see pops of spring colour around the peaceful gardens.

 Spring is lambing time at Calke Abbey.
 Find out about our flock of rare-breed Portland sheep here.